Seed Library Network

 Swap Signage

-We offer a variety of table signs to help your event run smoothly.
+We offer a variety of table signs (Portuguese) to help your event run smoothly.
 Feel free to use or customize these signs as needed.
 There are signs to organize tables as well as signage about what crosses and appropriate quantities to take.
 The vegetable signs are organized by plant families, with additional information to make it easier for participants to evaluate seeds.
 We understand that some people may have specific preferences, while others are simply looking for a crop to grow and are less concerned about the variety.
 We embrace the diversity of seeds shared within our community.
 The key is ensuring that all seeds are clearly labeled.
 These categories are designed to help attendees select the seeds that best match their needs and preferences.
 Vegetable seeds are marked with one of three categories:

 If you want to encourage people to include the scientific name, here are lists of common names and scientific names (listed by family) for a variety of annual food crops.

-Download these table signs and more!
+Download these table signs (Portuguese) and more!

 Setting the Tone

 It is helpful to have an opening circle before the seed swap begins.
 This sets a respectful tone for borrowing seeds and allows time for people to connect with each other and the seeds.
-Here are some things that people often do at the beginning of a seed swap:

 Becky Webster (Oneida name: Kanyʌhtake·lu̲) explains indigenous seed exchange etiquette.
 To learn more about or to donate to Ukwakhwa, which is a nonprofit organization growing traditional, heirloom foods with an emphasis on Haudenosaunee varieties of corn, beans, and squash, visit ukwakhwa.org.